elor/tuvero/README.md

 Open `boules.html` in a web browser, register players and teams and start your tournament.

+## Autocomplete

+Add names.txt to the installation and manually reload via via the storage tab or load the file directly

 ## Testing

 Open `test.html` in a web browser